Florence Shutsy-Reynolds

 Florence Shutsy-Reynolds (1923 – March 15, 2018) was an American aviator.
 She served with the Women's Airforce Service Pilots (WASP) during World War II.
 Later, she worked as a designer for the WASP organization store, creating jewellery and designs for the group.

 Biography

 Shutsy-Reynolds was born on March 4, 1923, to Anna and John Shutsy in Connellsville, Pennsylvania and was the youngest of four children.
+Her brother, Aloysius "A.J."
+Shutsy, served in the US Merchant Marines during World War II.

 Shutsy-Reynolds knew she wanted to fly as early as grade school and her parents were supportive of her dreams.
 She graduated from Dunbar Township High School in 1940 and started learning to fly with the Civilian Pilot Training Program.

 Career

 She earned her pilot's license in 1941.
 When she volunteered for the Women's Airforce Service Pilots (WASP) in 1943, she was assigned the job of engineer and worked on test and ferry flights.
 Her training she completed at Avenger Field in Sweetwater, Texas.
 She was stationed at Merced Army Airfield.
 Shutsy-Reynolds was one of the first women to fly military aircraft.

 After the WASP were disbanded in 1944, Shutsy-Reynolds took a bus and hitchhiked her way home where she went to work in her father's repair shop.
 She had several other jobs over the next few years, including one that took her to Anchorage in 1946.
 In 1949 she joined the USAD Reserves and became a 2nd Lieutenant.
 On the way to the job in Alaska, she was reunited with her future husband, Lyle Reynolds.
 They were married in November 1952, and Shutsy-Reynolds moved to Panama where her husband was stationed.
 They lived in the Panama Canal Zone for the next 16 years, where she signed up with the USAF Reserves, Caribbean Air Command.
 In October 1956 she was promoted to Captain.
 In October 1960 she resigned her commission and stopped flying.